ntoll/ntoll.github.io/posts/on_being_together.md

 At least more formal communities appear to be up front about hierarchy, the exercise of power, the scope and relations of roles and how one assumes positions therein..!
-Perhaps this is a false dichotomy?
-Communities could incorporate aspects of both approaches.

-I can't help but feel that something is missing if we view communities as structures.
-Communities are collections of individual people and, perhaps, the missing aspect is an explicit focus on the "character" of these participants.
+I can't help but feel that something is missing when we view communities as such formal structures.
+Communities are collections of individual people and, perhaps, the missing element to make sense of being together is an explicit focus on the "character" of participants.
 Just how do individuals reflect and choose to behave when being together?

 I'm reminded of [this rather interesting essay](https://www.lewissociety.org/innerring/), by C.S.Lewis.
 I first read it when I was a music undergraduate and found it via